ethereum-optimism/optimism/specs/derivation.md

 If consolidation fails, the unsafe L2 head is reset to the safe L2 head.

-If the safe and unsafe L2 heads are identical (whether because of failed consolidation or not), we send the block to the execution engine to be converted into a proper L2 block, which will become the new L2 unsafe head.
+If the safe and unsafe L2 heads are identical (whether because of failed consolidation or not), we send the block to the execution engine to be converted into a proper L2 block, which will become both the new L2 safe and unsafe head.

 Interaction with the execution engine via the execution engine API is detailed in the [Communication with the Execution Engine][exec-engine-comm] section.